GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Transaction rows currently show AD dates (day-month-year, "16 May 2026") via the standard formatter.

-• There is no BS-strip header, BS-aware filter, or BS goal-target picker on the web yet — those are on the build list.
+• There is no BS-strip header, BS-aware filter, or BS goal-target picker on the web yet.
+Those sit on the build list.

-The product intent is BS-first because the rest of your financial life already runs on it — salary slip, IRD circular, audit deadline, accountant's filing schedule.
-The web build is currently mid-transition toward that intent; the tax helper is the most visible BS touchpoint right now, and richer BS UI is in progress.
+The product intent is BS-first because the rest of your financial life already runs on it: salary slip, IRD circular, audit deadline, accountant's filing schedule.
+The web build is mid-transition toward that intent.
+The tax helper is the most visible BS touchpoint right now, with richer BS UI in progress.

 What you actually need to know

-• Kharchapatra is built around three layers — capture, organise, decide — and the entire monthly loop is fifteen minutes once you've set up.
+• Kharchapatra runs on three layers (capture, organise, decide) and the entire monthly loop is fifteen minutes once you've set up.

 • Statement import is the workhorse: CSV / PDF / Excel from any Nepali bank, eSewa / Khalti / IME Pay auto-detected, with column mapping, dedup, and auto-categorisation built in.